Alkaloids, Kratom Guides

 9-Hydroxycorynantheidine: Everything You Need to Know About This Kratom Alkaloid

 Kratom, which comes from the Mitragyna speciosa tree, is best known for the major alkaloids contained within the leaves, including mitragynine and 7-hydroxymitragynine.
-These alkaloids are mainly responsible for kratom’s effects, including intense stimulation, relaxation, pain relief, and more, depending on the dosage.
+These alkaloids are mainly responsible for kratom’s effects, including increased energy, relaxation, discomfort relief, and more, depending on the dosage.

 However, kratom contains more than 40 alkaloids in total, and far less is known about the minor alkaloids, like 9-hydroxycorynantheidine.
 Below, we’ll be discussing the effects of this minor alkaloid, where it comes from, how it works, and much more.